wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 !!! info
     This parameter is configured inside the http block only.

+### wallarm_custom_ruleset_path

+A path to the [custom ruleset](../user-guides/rules/intro.md) file that contains information on the protected application and the filtering node settings.

+!!! info
+    This parameter can be set inside the http, server, and location blocks.

+    **Default value**: `/etc/wallarm/lom`

+!!! warning "Previous name of the directive"
+    In Wallarm node 3.4 and lower, this directive is named `wallarm_local_trainingset_path`.
+If you use this name, we recommend to change it when [upgrading the node modules](../updating-migrating/general-recommendations.md#update-process).
+The `wallarm_local_trainingset_path` directive will be deprecated soon.
+The directive logic has not changed.

 ### wallarm_enable_libdetection

 Enables additional validation of the SQL Injection attacks via the **libdetection** library.
 Using **libdetection** ensures the double‑detection of attacks and reduces the number of false positives.